MozillaFoundation/foundation.mozilla.org/docs/local_development_with_docker.md

-  docker-makemigrations              Creates new migration(s) for apps docker-manage                      Shorthand to manage.py. inv docker.manage "[COMMAND] [ARG]" docker-migrate                     Updates database schema docker-npm                         Shorthand to npm. inv docker.npm "[COMMAND] [ARG]" docker-new-db                      Delete your database and create a new one with fake data docker-pipenv                      Shorthand to pipenv. inv docker.pipenv "[COMMAND] [ARG]" docker-setup                       Prepare your dev environment after a fresh git clone docker_switching_branch            Get a new database with fake data and rebuild images docker-test-node                   Run node tests docker-test-python                 Run python tests
+  docker-makemigrations              Creates new migration(s) for apps docker-manage                      Shorthand to manage.py. inv docker.manage "[COMMAND] [ARG]" docker-migrate                     Updates database schema docker-new-db                      Delete your database and create a new one with fake data docker-new-env                     Get a new dev environment and a new database with fake data docker-npm                         Shorthand to npm. inv docker.npm "[COMMAND] [ARG]" docker-pipenv                      Shorthand to pipenv. inv docker.pipenv "[COMMAND] [ARG]" docker-test-node                   Run node tests docker-test-python                 Run python tests
 ```